Glory! Hammer! Since 1992!

 - Undead and dangerous, under the control of evil sorcerer Zargothrax.
 It is sung that

-- On the second album, it is revealed that the "Questlords of Inverness" can travel through time, and are called "Unicorn Defenders, Unafraid to Die" in "Questlords of Inverness, ride to the Galactic Fortress."
+- On Space 1992, it is revealed that the "Questlords of Inverness" can travel through time, and are called "Unicorn Defenders, Unafraid to Die" in "Questlords of Inverness, ride to the Galactic Fortress."

 - The albums use place names in Scotland, and the Unicorn is the symbol of Scotland itself.

 - "Goblin King of the Darkstorm Galaxy" is told from Zargothrax' perspective, and includes the Goblin King of the Darkstorm Galaxy talking to him:This magic crystal